WISDOM FOR LIVING DAILY DEVOTIONAL

 Keep hope alive, based on the Word of God that cannot fail.
 God cannot lie; He is not human, so He does not change His mind (Numbers 23:19; Titus 1:2; 1 Samuel 15:29).
 God cannot give you false hope.
 If He promises, He’ll do it.

 What you should do to keep hope alive.

 1. Feed on the Scriptures daily (Romans 15:4).

 3. Set your hope anew on God every day.
 The challenges of life are daily; God’s mercies are new every day.
 Set your hope fresh in God daily.
-That you had hope yesterday doesn’t mean you will today.
+That you were hopeful yesterday doesn’t mean you will be today.
 So set your hope anew in God.
-Psalm 78:7 says, “So each generation can set its hope anew on God, remembering his glorious miracles and obeying his commands” (New Living Translation).
+Psalm 78:7 says, “So each generation should set its hope anew on God, not forgetting his glorious miracles and obeying his commands” (New Living Translation).

 4. Remember His glorious miracles.
-Don’t forget what God did for you in the past or in the Scriptures.
-What were written in the part, were written for your learning.
+Don’t forget what God did for you in the past or did in the Scriptures.
+The things that were written in the past, were written for your learning.

 Remembering God’s glorious miracles gives you hope that what God did before, He can do again.
 Psalm 78:7b talks about remembering His glorious miracles – the works of God.
 Psalm 103:2 says you should forget not all His benefits – all He has done for you.
 David remembered how God helped him to kill the lion and the bear, and he believed God that he would kill Goliath (1 Samuel 17:34-37).

 5. Be obedient to God’s Word.
 Don’t forget your hope is founded on the Word of God.
-Psalm 78:7 talks about obeying his commands.
-If you’re willing and obedient, you will eat the good of the land (Isaiah 1:19),.
+The latter part of Psalm 78:7 talks about obeying God’s commands.
+Obey the Word of God.
+If you’re willing and obedient, you will eat the good of the land (Isaiah 1:19).

 Phone No: +2348155744752, +2348033113523